 Samana vayu – draw awareness to the navel center by placing hands in the downward-pointing triangle on inhale.
-Hold he breath.
-On exhale fed prana to all cells of the body.
+Hold the breath.
+On exhale feed prana to all cells of the body.

 The upward-pointing triangle represents shiva (consciousness); the downward-pointing triangle represents shakti (energy).
 The triangle can also represent three-in-one and has been used as symbol of the Trinity.
 The triangle is really a yantra being used as a mudra.

-In July 2015 I did a workshop at Hartwick College on “Yoga and Theology” in which I led participants through this vayu series as I had practiced it and asked them to consider St. Paul’s teaching that the body is the temple of the Holy Spirit (1 Corinthians 3:16, 6:19).
-As yoga imagines a subtle yet real body energized by the prana, can Christians conceive of a spiritual yet real body that is energized by the Holy Spirit?
+In July 2015 I did a workshop at Hartwick College on “Yoga and Theology” in which I led participants through this vayu series as I had practiced it and asked them to consider St. Paul’s teaching that the body is “the temple of the Holy Spirit” (1 Corinthians 3:16, 6:19).
+As yoga imagines a subtle yet real body energized by the prana, I asked whether Christians can conceive of a spiritual yet real body that is energized by the Holy Spirit?
 “Therefore glorify God in your body” (1 Corinthians 6:20).
 I adapted the above meditation into a meditation invoking the Holy Spirit, chanting the Latin invocation, “Veni Sancte Spiritus” (“Come, Holy Spirit”).
 [See Frank Answers About “Christian Yoga”.]

 [This whole vayu asana sequence and the “Veni Sancte Spiritus” meditation are included in my book, Embodied Liturgy: Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016), pp. 291-93 in Chapter 10, “Breathing Bodies, Singing Bodies.”]